 Not Just Energy Futures

-About the Not Just Energy Futures Research Group
+The Not Just Energy Futures Research Group

-Not Just Energy Futures is a group of social science researchers and faculty members at the University of Edinburgh who are united by a common interest in the lived experiences of low-carbon energy futures in the Global South.
+Not Just Energy Futures is a group of social science researchers and faculty members at the University of Edinburgh who are united by a common interest in the lived experiences of low-carbon energy futures in what is sometimes called the 'global south'.
+Our research spans locations across South Asia, Sub Saharan Africa and Latin America.
 Together, we pay close attention to improvised practices and life projects that are spurred by, and intertwine with, the deployment of renewable energy infrastructures, technologies and devices.

 For more information or if you would like to join the group, please contact Jamie Cross.

-Follow us on Instagram
+- Follow us on Instagram